Svetozar Marković Gymnasium, Novi Sad: Reforms and naming

 Soon after schools started moving, finding new, larger and more appropriate areas for teaching.
-Mixed Gymnasium moves from "Kloster" to the Serbian Grand Orthodox Gymnasium (today's Jovan Jovanović Zmaj Gymnasium) building on 30 June 1945, from which the Bulgarian army finally left, while Men's Real Gymnasium moved from "Platoneum" to JNA Street 77 (building of today's Electrical School).
+Mixed Gymnasium moves from "Kloster" to the Serbian Grand Orthodox Gymnasium of Novi Sad (today's Jovan Jovanović Zmaj Gymnasium) building on 30 June 1945, from which the Bulgarian army finally left, while Men's Real Gymnasium moved from "Platoneum" to JNA Street 77 (building of today's Electrical School).

 The "Real" status was removed from gymnasiums in 1948.
-The Men's consistently remained Men's Gymnasium until 1950, while the Mixed Gymnasium became the Complete Mixed Gymnasium in 1949.
+The Men's consistently remained Men's Gymnasium until 1950, while the Mixed Gymnasium became the Comprehensive Mixed Gymnasium in 1949.
 In 1951, they both became more mixed gymnasiums because Men's and Women's Gymnasium were merged.
 Soon, both First and Second Mixed Gymnasium were moved to an old high school building near the Saborna Church.

 In 1952, a new reorganization followed.
 In that year, the lower classes (from 1st to 4th) were selected from all the gymnasiums and attached to primary schools, so that the gymnasiums became upper secondary four-year schools.

-That same year, the First Upper Mixed Gymnasium Svetozar Marković and the Second Upper Mixed Gymnasium Jovan Jovanovic Zmaj were formed.
+That same year, the Svetozar Marković Secondary Mixed Gymnasium and the Jovan Jovanovic Zmaj Secondary Mixed Gymnasium were formed.
 The move, among other things, has meant that most of the major subjects in gymnasiums were professionally represented.
-In the 1952/53 school year, 112 students enrolled at the 'First Upper Mixed Gymnasium "Svetozar Marković", which was divided into three departments.
+In the 1952/53 school year, 112 students enrolled at the Svetozar Marković Secondary Mixed Gymnasium, which was divided into three departments.
 The Principal was Novak Radović.

 In 1960.
 National Republic of Serbia has opted for the introduction of two-courses Gymnasiums, the science-mathematics and humanities-linguistics courses has been introduced.
 In the 1959/1960 school year there was a merger of the Svetozar Marković and Jovan Jovanović Zmaj mixed gymnasiums into a single school, attended by 787 students that year.